African trypanosomiasis: Other features

-Neurological phase
+Neurological stage

-The second phase of the disease, the neurological phase (also called the meningoencephalic stage), begins when the parasite invades the central nervous system by passing through the blood–brain barrier.
-Progression to the neurological phase occurs after an estimated 21–60 days in case of T. b. rhodesiense infection, and 300–500 days in case of T. b. gambiense infection.
+The second stage of the disease, the neurological stage (also called the meningoencephalic stage), begins when the parasite invades the central nervous system by passing through the blood–brain barrier.
+Progression to the neurological stage occurs after an estimated 21–60 days in case of T. b. rhodesiense infection, and 300–500 days in case of T. b. gambiense infection.

-In actuality, the two phases of African trypanosomiasis—the hemolymphatic stage and the neurological stage—often overlap, and their clinical features can be nonspecific or evolve gradually, making it difficult to distinguish them based on symptoms alone.
+In actuality, the two stages of African trypanosomiasis—the hemolymphatic stage and the neurological stage—often overlap, and their clinical features can be nonspecific or evolve gradually, making it difficult to distinguish them based on symptoms alone.
 While signs such as enlarged lymph nodes and intermittent fever are more characteristic of the early stage, and neuropsychiatric symptoms such as sleep disturbances, confusion, or motor abnormalities suggest progression to the later stage, these indicators are not definitive.
 Consequently, to accurately determine the stage of the disease, specifically to determine central nervous system involvement, a lumbar puncture is performed to analyze the cerebrospinal fluid (CSF).
-The detection of trypanosome parasites in the CSF confirms that the infection has progressed to the neurological phase.
+The detection of trypanosome parasites in the CSF confirms that the infection has progressed to the neurological stage.
 This assessment is crucial because treatment protocols differ depending on whether or not the central nervous system has been affected.
 In the later stage, more intensive drugs that can cross the blood-brain barrier are necessary to eliminate the parasites from the brain and spinal cord.